 - 38% of the world’s population - 2.6 billion people - rely on traditional fossil fuels, usually wood, for cooking and heating.

-- More than 95% of these people live either in Sub-Saharan Africa or developing Asia; 84% of them in rural areas.
+- More than 95% of these people live either in Sub-Saharan Africa or in the poorer communities of Asia; 84% of them in rural areas.

 - Lighting with solar power costs half as much as lighting with kerosene but the first cost barrier for the poor and cheap short-lived pico-solar technology blocks or undermines this transition.

 - In much of Asia and Africa, large scale solar photovoltaic energy now competes economically with oil, diesel and liquefied natural gas power generation without subsidy, even when delivering stored energy from lithium io battery banks from daytime energy production into evening peaks compared to diesel peaking power;

-- A significant proportion of rural households are either grid connected or have small solar panels to provide light and charge batteries, power radios and even TVs.
+- In Asia a significant proportion of rural households are either grid connected or have small solar panels to provide light and charge batteries, power radios and even TVs.
 In Sub-Sahar countries this penetration is on average less than 20% and in some countries, such as Malawi and Zambia where CQC works, less than 5%.

-- This solar clean energy revolution is yet to reach Africa on any significant scale despite commercial scale demonstration at scale in a few countries, like Kenya, over the past decade.
+- In sum, the b solar clean energy revolution is yet to reach rural Sub-Saharan Africa on a significant scale despite rapid growth in pico solar sales over the past 5 years.

 Examples of CQC’s work in sustainable energy supply include: